QubesOS/qubes-doc/introduction/support.md

 free infrastructure, and we [distrust the infrastructure].
 This is why, for example, we encourage discussants to use [Split GPG] to sign all of their messages to the lists, but we do not endorse the use of these Google Groups as web forums.
-Some users prefer to interact with the mailing lists through their optional web interfaces.
-This has the advantage that it allows you to search and reply to messages which were sent prior to your subscription to the list.
-However, a Google account is required in order to post through the web interfaces.
-(Note: There have been many discussions about why the Qubes OS Project does not maintain an official forum.
-The curious can find these by searching the list archives.)
+For that, we have a separate, dedicated [forum].

-## qubes-announce ##
+## Mailing lists ##

+This section covers each of our individual mailing lists, with details about the purpose of each list and how to use it.

+### qubes-announce ###

 This is a read-only list for those who wish to receive only very important, infrequent messages.
 Only the core Qubes team can post to this list.
 Only [Qubes Security Bulletins (QSBs)][qsb], new stable releases, and end-of-life notices are announced here.

 To subscribe, send a blank email to `qubes-announce+subscribe@googlegroups.com`.
 (Note: A Google account is *not* required.
 Any email address will work.)
 To unsubscribe, send a blank email to `qubes-announce+unsubscribe@googlegroups.com`.
 This list also has an optional [Google Groups web interface][qubes-announce-web].

-## qubes-users ##
+### qubes-users ###

 This list is for helping users solve various daily problems with Qubes OS.
 Examples of topics or questions suitable for this list include: